elisoncrum/piipan/docs/node.md

 1. First, read the release notes provided by Dependabot in the PR and check if the version update is a Major, Minor, or Patch [release](https://docs.npmjs.com/about-semantic-versioning).
 If the update has possible breaking changes, then frontend testing prior to merging becomes more critical.
 1. Checkout the Dependabot branch locally
 1. Navigate to the project root where `package.json` is located: `cd dashboard/src/Piipan.Dashboard`
-1. In another process in the same directory, start the dev server by running `dotnet watch run` which will call `npm install` to update the node dependencies.
+1. Build the project by running `dotnet build` which will call `npm install` to update the node dependencies.
+1. Start the dev server by running `dotnet run --no-build`.
+Since node packages were updated in the previous step, you can pass the `--no-build` flag here to avoid redundant installation.
-1. If the app spins up successfully and frontend tests pass, cancel the above process and commit/push whatever file changes were produced.
+1. If the app spins up successfully and frontend tests pass, cancel the above process.
 1. When CI checks go green, approve the Dependabot PR for merging and merge if you are responsible for merging.
 1. If there are other outstanding PR's for Node updates, Dependabot will take some time to rebase them.
 It's best to wait until this is finished for another PR before going through these steps for that PR.

+### Do I check in my Node package lockfiles?

+Our CI processes seek to use the latest stable version of Node.
+Your local version of Node may be different.

+Differing node versions can result in package lockfile changes between local and remote builds.
+If your `package-lock.json` file updates during local development, drop these changes in favor of the lockfile changes that result from Dependabot PR's.

+There is an opportunity to containerize both remote and local development to avoid these discrepancies.

 ## References
 - [NPM](https://docs.npmjs.com/about-npm)